NASCAR Cup Series career of Jeff Gordon: 2006: Ninth road course win

 Gordon opened 2006 with a second-place start in the Daytona 500, but eventually finished 26th.
+During the Food City 500 at Bristol Motor Speedway on the final lap, Gordon had pulled the bump and run move on Matt Kenseth for third place the lap before in turns 3 and 4 before Kenseth went all over the back bumper of Gordon in turns 1 and 2 and turned Jeff around.
+Gordon would end up finishing 21st.
+Kenseth was already mad with Kurt Busch after Busch knocked Kenseth out of the way for the lead with 5 to go and Kenseth showed his displeasure with Busch after the checkered flag.
+Kenseth then walked up to Gordon on pit road as if to apologize for wrecking him as Gordon climbed out of his car.
+But before words were exchanged, Gordon, who still had his helmet on, shoved Kenseth before he was separated by NASCAR officials.
+Gordon was fined $10,000 and was placed on prohibition by NASCAR.
 Gordon won his ninth road race, the 2006 Dodge/Save Mart 350, at the Infineon Raceway for his first win of the season and fifth at Infineon.
 The day before the race, he announced his engagement to Belgian model Ingrid Vandebosch.
 On July 9, Gordon won his first race at Chicagoland at the running of the USG Sheetrock 400 after bumping into race leader Matt Kenseth's rear bumper with three laps left.
 Gordon made the Chase with his improvements on the intermediate 1.5/2-mile downforce racetracks from 2005.
 Gordon started the Chase with a third-place finish at Loudon, followed by his first pole of the season at Dover, with a lap speed of 156.162 mph, and finished with another third-place finish.
 However, Gordon finished outside the Top 20 in three consecutive races at Kansas, Talladega and Lowe's, due to troubles with the fuel pump, a crash and an engine problem, respectively.
 Gordon rebounded with three consecutive Top 10 finishes at Martinsville, Atlanta, and Texas, followed by a pole at Phoenix and a fourth-place finish in the race.
 Gordon eventually finished sixth in the NASCAR NEXTEL Cup Series standings, 219 points behind champion and his teammate Jimmie Johnson.